wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 This will automatically generate a key for authentication which we will use later.
 Move the generated key into the root of your local project.

 At this point, your project should contain your index file, node modules, package.json, and your ENV file.
-IF you run the command `ls` your project should look like this:
+If you run the command `ls`, your project should look like this:

 ![Project Should Include index.js, node_modules, pack.json, private.key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-14.35.44.png "Project Should Include index.js, node_modules, pack.json, private.key")